gouravkhunger/Fontize/README.md

 - `this` must be an Acitvity or Application context.
 - This requires recreation of the activity, which can be done by `recreate()`, or prompt the user to relaunch the app to make the changes take effect.

+### How it works?

+Fontize saves the resource ID of the font you provide to `SharedPreferences`.
+It extends `AppCompatTextView` class to inherit all the properties of a `TextView`, but overrides the default inflating behaviour.
+It applies the typography when the view is inflated.

 ### Only `TextViews`?
 I'll try to add support for other views in the future.
 Contributions are always welcome.